Retailer Guide | Amazon

 • Be made entirely of curbside recyclable materials, including corrugated and other paper-based materials, as well as plastic components marked with SPI codes 1 (PET), 2 (HDPE), and 5 (PP.)

-Tier 2 (SIOC) and Tier 1 (FFP) Packaging Requirements
+Additional Tier 1 (FFP) and Tier 2 (SIPP) Packaging Requirements

 Tier 1 and Tier 2 certifications only apply to packages over 6” x 4” x 0.375”.
 They have the same basic requirements for packaging:

-• Packaging must be a rigid six-sided shape and rectangular, capable of stacking on a fluid-loaded mixed trailer and surviving the parcel delivery network or Less-than-Truckload (LTL) shipping
+• Packaging must be rigid, six-sided, rectangular, and capable of stacking on a fluid-loaded mixed trailer and surviving the parcel delivery network or Less-than-Truckload (LTL) shipping.

-• Flexible Poly Mailers or Pouches: When using these as your SIOC packaging, the longest dimension can be no more than 18”.
-The bag itself must be greater than or equal to 2 mils in thickness and/or must demonstrate a minimum tear strength of 130 grams.
+• Flexible Poly Mailers or Pouches: When using these as your SIPP packaging, the longest dimension can be no more than 18”.
+The bag itself must be greater than or equal to 2 mils in thickness or must demonstrate a minimum tear strength of 130 grams.
 No holes larger than 0.25” must be present.
-Mailers must be right-sized, and there can be no more than 2” of slack fill (the difference between the actual capacity of the bag and the volume of product contained therein).
+Mailers must be right-sized, and there can be no more than 2” of slack fill (the difference between the bag's actual capacity and the product volume contained therein).

 • Any package panels must be flat and free of protrusions, windows, and cut-outs.
-Access holes/hand holes are allowed but cannot exceed dimensions of 3”x1.5”.
+Access holes/hand holes are allowed but cannot exceed 3”x1.5” dimensions.

 • Packages must be adequately sealed across all edges to ensure the product remains protected while in the fulfillment center and throughout its distribution to the customer.